 Hundreds of thousands of Virginians became out of work since the COVID-19 outbreak led to the closures of schools, governments, and nonessential businesses across the state.
 Although the Commonwealth has slowly begun to reopen some of these businesses, many people are still without a job.

 10 On Your Side is dedicated to helping you understand unemployment and seek help during this unprecedented time.
 Here we will provide you the most up-to-date information on unemployment: The data, how to apply, and how the state and federal governments plan to help.

 According to the U.S. Department of Labor, 885,000 people filed initial unemployment claims last week, including 21,095 Virginians.

 An initial claim is the first claim filed by an employee after they lose their job.

-Last week’s national unemployment statistics are for the week ending in June 27.
-The total number of initial unemployment claims filed in the United States represents a decrease of 55,000 fillings from the week before.
+Last week’s national unemployment statistics are for the week ending in Dec.
+12. According to the DOL, 23,000 more people filed initial unemployment claims last week than the week before.